eliotann99/visual-argument-2023spring/README.md

+# "Family vs Career"

 For this project, I wanted to visually highlight how different choices can lead to different outcomes.
 Often times, people are lead to decide between focusing on their career and focusing on their family.

-Therefore, my project is called "Family vs Career" and the name says it all.

 I used Adobe Photoshop to edit, layer, and merege photos together that I licensed through Adobe Stock.